 Some suggest leaving out a shallow dish of water and sugar to deal with them, or sprinkling clove in the affected areas.
 These are just short-term solutions to a much bigger problem.
 When it comes to ants, you need to take radical steps.
 Time to break out the ant traps.
 But, which brand is best for your kitchen?

 Challenges of dealing with ants in the kitchen

 It’s easy to poison ants if you find them about the garden.
 When they’re attacking the kitchen, it’s a different story.
-There are many obvious reasons you should not introduce poison into your kitchen to kill ants.
+There are many obvious reasons you should not introduce poison into your kitchen to eliminate ants.
 With poison, you could end up making you or your family sick.
-You might end up killing the cat or dog.
+You might end up hurting the cat or dog.

 Did you know Teflon-coated cookware can cause fatal respiratory problems in birds?
 Learn about why you should switch to ceramic non-stick cookware instead.

 If you really want to knock out kitchen pests, you need to find a trap that attracts not only ants but also other insects, like crickets or cockroaches, that may also be invading your home.
 These have baits that attract the insects and kill them with insecticide.

 To get the maximum use out of traps, put them in places where your food is stored and where the surfaces are always clean.
 This means the ants are attracted only to the bait, not to other foods that might be present.
 A smudge of jam on a countertop is all it takes to deter the ants from the poisonous bait you’ve laid out for them.

 Traps are much better than sprays.
 A spray will terminate whichever ants are exposed to it, but will not solve the problem.
 More will come back.
 Sprays will also expose you and your family to the insecticide.
 If you do use spray, try an organic, all-natural product that is marked as safe to use around children and pets.